Octavia, Nebraska

 Octavia is a village in Butler County, Nebraska, United States.
-The city had 127 residents as of 2010 census, according to the United States Census Bureau.
+As of the 2020 census, Octavia had a population of 107.

 History

 Octavia was established in 1887 when the Fremont, Elkhorn and Missouri Valley Railroad was extended to that point.
 It was named for Octavia Speltz, a pioneer settler.

 A post office was established in Octavia in 1888, and remained in operation until it was discontinued in 1996.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.16 sqmi, all land.